-Key Findings of the November 11th Update
+Key Findings of the November 18th Update

-- This update includes data through November 9nd, 2020. - Although we have yet to see significant influenza activity in Los Angeles County, we consider the usual increase in influenza-associated utilization of hospital beds that is expected.
-These estimates will be updated when influenza activity is detected. - Key findings: - The number of new patients with COVID-19 requiring hospitalization each day across Los Angeles County appears to be gradually increasing. - The estimated transmission number ("R") is 1.03 with an uncertainty of 0.97 to 1.09.
-Last week the estimate was 1.02 with an uncertainty of 0.95 to 1.07.
-If R is above 1 the number of cases will increase over time. - Based on the current estimate for R, it is likely that the number of cases will go up slowly.
-The current number of hospital beds, ICU beds, and ventilators in Los Angeles County are likely adequate over the next 4 weeks. - The model suggests about 1 in 580 Los Angeles County residents are currently infectious to others and that about 1 in 6 have had COVID-19.
+- This update includes data through November 16th, 2020. - There have been no changes to our approach to making projections since last week. - Key findings: - The number of new patients with COVID-19 requiring hospitalization each day across Los Angeles County is increasing. - The estimated transmission number ("R") is 1.18 with an uncertainty of 1.10 to 1.27.
+This is a marked increase from last week, when the estimate was 1.03 with an uncertainty of 0.97 to 1.09.
+When R is above 1 the number of cases will increase over time. - Based on the current estimate for R, and assuming no change in behavior, it is likely the number of cases will go up rapidly, with likely shortages in the number of hospital beds and ICU beds over the next 2 to 4 weeks.
+The number of yentilators in Los Angeles County is likely to be adequate over the next 4 weeks. - The model suggests about 1 in 250 Los Angeles County residents are currently infectious to others and that about 1 in 6 have had COVID-19.